TetianaVeremchuk/family-tree-app/README.md

 [**DEMO**](https://tetianaveremchuk.github.io/family-tree-app/)

 ## Overview
 This application allows users to manage a family tree by adding, updating, and deleting members.
 The tree is displayed as a nested accordion menu, showing parent-child relationships visually.
-The backend is built using Node.js, Sequelize, and MySQL, while the frontend is powered by React, Redux, Redux-Saga, and Webpack.
+The backend is built using Node.js, Sequelize, and MySQL, while the frontend is powered by React, Redux, and TypeScript.

 ## Features
 - Add Member: Add a new family member.
-If a parent ID is specified, the member is added as a child.
+During member creation, you can specify the parent's name to add the new member as a child.
+If no parent is specified, the member is added to the root level.
+- Autocomplete Parent Name: The input field for specifying a parent supports autocomplete, suggesting parent names dynamically.
+- Auto-expansion: When a new member is added, the tree automatically expands to show the added member.
-- Update Member: Edit the details of an existing family member.
+- Update Member: Edit the details (name or age) of an existing family member.
 - Delete Member: Remove a family member from the tree.
-- Nested Tree View: The family tree is rendered as a hierarchical structure with nested levels.
+- Nested Tree View: The family tree is rendered as a hierarchical structure with nested levels that can be expanded or collapsed.
-- State Management: Redux handles the application's state, and Redux-Saga is used for side effects like API calls.
+- State Management: Redux is used to handle the application's state.
 ## Installation

 ### Backend